-Dickinson natural draft diesel appliances are approved by the American Boat & Yacht Council for install onboard boats.
-They are not certified or approved for domestic or land based commercial use.
-Installing one in a non-boat interior or other vehicle may affect insurance coverage.
+Dickinson natural draft diesel appliances are not certified or approved for domestic or land based commercial use.
+Installing one may affect insurance coverage.
 Wherever this appliance is installed it will require adequate safety clearances from combustibles and a minimum 4 foot chimney rise.
 See page 16